sunshanwen/BP4RNAseq/README.md

 Both programs can do the parallel computing, which is specified by the ‘threads’ parameter.

+The outputs of both functions are two gene count matrixes and two transcript count matrixes based on alignment-based workflow and alignment-free workflow.
+Researchers can use the averages over two workflows for downstream analyses \[2\] or decide the type of data to use retrospectively based on the results from the downstream analyses.

 #### Single-cell RNA-seq analyses

 down2quan and fastq2quan can also be extended to preprocess single-cell